yl4579/StyleTTS/README.md

 ```
 You can run both consecutively and it will train both the first and second stage.
 The model will be saved in the format "epoch_1st_%05d.pth" and "epoch_2nd_%05d.pth".
 Checkpoints and Tensorboard logs will be saved at `log_dir`.

-The data list format needs to be `filename.wav|transcription`, see [val_list.txt](https://github.com/yl4579/StyleTTS/blob/main/Data/val_list.txt) as an example.
+The data list format needs to be `filename.wav|transcription|anything`, see [val_list.txt](https://github.com/yl4579/StyleTTS/blob/main/Data/val_list.txt) as an example. `anything` can be anything, but for simplicity, it is better to be speaker id, though this information is not used during training.

 ## Inference